-- There will be two midterm exams and one comprehensive final.
-Tentative dates for the midterms are given in the attached schedule.
-I reserve the right to adjust the midterm exam schedule as needed. - An absence from an exam is recorded as a score of 0.
+- There will be two midterm exams and one comprehensive final. - Students are permitted to fill one side of an 8.5" by 11" piece of paper with notes as a "cheat sheet" for the midterm exams.
+For the final exam a two-sided cheat sheet is allowed.
+Cheat sheets will be submitted with the exams. - An absence from an exam is recorded as a score of 0.
 Make-up exams will not be given unless the student informs, and has a come to a written agreement with, the instructor regarding the absence no later than the day before the exam day.
-The student is responsible for scheduling their make-up exam. - The Final Exam will be held Monday, December 13th, 1-3 pm in our usual classroom.
+The student is responsible for scheduling their make-up exam.